valu-digital/wp-graphql-lock/readme.md

 - Default: `false`
 - Whether the custom post type will itself be exposed via GraphQL.
 Enabling allows insight into which queries are persisted.
-Note that queries are inserted as drafts, so you will need to query accordingly, e.g.:

   ```
   query PersistedQueryQuery {
-    persistedQueries (
-      where: {
-        status: DRAFT
-      }
-    ) {
+    persistedQueries {
       nodes {
         id
         title